dizzythinks/cassandra-snapshotter-wrapper/README.md

 Why?
 ====

 cassandra-snapshotter is great for creating full backups of your Cassandra clusters in S3.
 However, it is a command line tool which takes many arguments so when running from cron it can become messy.
-Additionally, as it is quite noisy with its output.
-This was a quick hack up to:
+Additionally, as it is quite noisy with its output and because it uses Fabric and remote SSH it doesn;t respect a local command line redirect for the output.
+So, this was a quick hack up to:

 * supress/redirect the output in a friendler way
 * make it nicer to manage new backup requirement via a config file